mzyui/weavetui/weavetui_derive/README.md

     title: String,
 }

-// ParentComponent will have a `children` field (BTreeMap<String, Box<dyn weavetui_core::Component>>)
+// ParentComponent will have its `_ctx.children` field initialized with instances
-// initialized with instances of HeaderComponent, FooterComponent, and ButtonComponent.
+// of HeaderComponent, FooterComponent, and ButtonComponent.
 ```

+A practical example of its usage can be found in the `counter_app.rs` example within the main `weavetui` repository.

 ## 🤝 Contributing